clokep/relapse/docs/usage/configuration/config_documentation.md

 oEmbed allows for easier embedding content from a website.
 It can be used for generating URLs previews of services which support it.
-A default list of oEmbed providers is included with Synapse.
+A default list of oEmbed providers is included with Relapse.
 Set `disable_default_providers` to true to disable using these default oEmbed URLs.
 Use `additional_providers` to specify additional files with oEmbed configuration (each should be in the form of providers.json).
 By default this list is empty.